leveris133t/API-docs/deposits/deposits.md

 The platform supports *automatic currency conversion* with incoming/outgoing transactions.
 This can occur when an account has insufficient funds when making an outgoing payment, or an incoming payment is in a currency that is not supported by that account.
 Thus, a single transaction can contain multiple sub currency conversions and fees.

 As a result, there are two types of transactions:
-- **RequiredTransaction**: Represents the “primary transaction” being carried out.
+- **RequiredTransaction**: Represents the "payment order" being carried out.
 Includes fees and any necessary auto conversions between currency components to satisfy a payment order.
 A required transaction can contain multiple *transactions(processedTransactions)*.
 - **Transaction(processedTransaction)**: Represents a single transaction i.e a currency conversion or fee.
 For every transaction there is one *RequiredTransaction*.

 Transaction statuses: